-Protected mode ensures proper operation of 802.11g devices on your GMMO network when 802.11b devices are present or when there is heavy 802.11b traffic in the operating environment.
-If you are using a mix of Belkin GMMO Wireless Cards and 802.11b or 802.11g cards on your network, protected mode should be used.
+Protected mode ensures proper operation of 802.11g devices on your Enhanced network when 802.11b devices are present or when there is heavy 802.11b traffic in the operating environment.
+If you are using a mix of Belkin Enhanced Wireless Cards and 802.11b or 802.11g cards on your network, protected mode should be used.
 If you are in an environment where there is no other (or very little) 802.11b wireless network traffic, best 802.11g performance may be achieved with protected mode OFF.
 If you are operating in an environment with HEAVY 802.11b traffic or interference, best 802.11g performance may be achieved with protected mode ON.
+Wireless Enhanced performance is not affected by this setting.